Yuma Territorial Prison

-The Yuma Territorial Prison is a former prison located in Yuma, Arizona, United States, that opened on July 1, 1876, and shut down on September 15, 1909.
+The Yuma Territorial Prison is a former prison in Yuma, Arizona, United States, that opened on July 1, 1876, and shut down on September 15, 1909.
 It is one of the Yuma Crossing and Associated Sites on the National Register of Historic Places in the Yuma Crossing National Heritage Area.
 The site is now operated as a historical museum by Arizona State Parks system as Yuma Territorial Prison State Historic Park.

 History

 Prison

 Opened under the auspices and authority of the recently organized Arizona Territory, the prison accepted its first inmate on July 1, 1876.
 For the next 33 years 3,069 prisoners, including 29 women, served sentences there for various crimes ranging from murder to polygamy.
 The territorial prison was under continuous construction and repairs with labor provided by the prisoners.
 In 1909, the last prisoner left the old territorial prison for the newly constructed Arizona State Prison Complex in Florence, Arizona, three years before the establishment of the State of Arizona in 1912.

 It was the third historic park in Arizona.
 The state historic park contains a graveyard where 104 of the prisoners are buried.